 Many WWII era planes are on display in this museum, and if you are a military history nerd, I assume this will put a little swing music in your step.
 I’m more of a film geek, so I was interested to learn about Clark Gable, aka Rhett Butler, and his service in the Army Air Corps.

+During the 1930s, Clark Gable was the biggest movie star in the world.
+But when the United States entered World War II, Gable joined up and actually flew combat missions, even though he was too old to be drafted.
 Apparently Hitler promised a reward to any German who could shoot down Gable’s plane.
 That is some badassery on Gable’s part!
 Can you imagine, say, Bashar Al Assad bothering to call for a hit on Leonardo DiCaprio?

 If you’re more interested in contemporary kings of Hollywood, I suggest the film Beyond All Boundaries.
 It is shown every hour at the museum, and it is narrated by Mr. Tom Hanks.
 They say the film is 4D because it has effects like rumbling seats and real smoke and water in the theater.
 Also at the end, Lew Zealand comes out to throw fish at you.